Shibz-git/iris-classifier/README.md

 # 🌸 Iris Classifier (Decision Tree)

 ## 📘 Overview
-This project is an end-to-end machine learning example from the ** AI Engineering traineeship  **.
+This project is an end-to-end machine learning example using Python and associated Python libraries used for AI/ML in the real world.
 It builds a decision tree classifier using [scikit-learn](https://scikit-learn.org/) to predict species in the classic Iris dataset.
 The goal is to demonstrate a simple yet powerful ML pipeline—from data loading to model training.

 ## 🚀 Quick Start